-Responsible Raw Materials are a separate entity, focused solely on making the extraction, production and consumption of raw materials truly responsible.
+Responsible Raw Materials is a global movement, focused solely on making the extraction, production and consumption of raw materials truly responsible.
 To do this, our challenge is to engage with people from every background, across every country, in order to understand as many impacts from as many perspectives as possible.
 We believe in open communication, through accessible and diverse forms of communication.

 Dr Sarah Gordon completed her undergraduate in Earth Sciences at the University of Glasgow and PhD in the chemistry of meteorites at Imperial College London.
-She went to work for Anglo American, being lucky enough to live and work in Canada, Brazil, southern Africa and Europe in roles including: Exploration geology, Sustainability, Safety and Risk & Assurance.
+She went to work for Anglo American, living and working in Canada, Brazil, southern Africa and Europe in roles including: Exploration geology, Sustainability, Safety and Risk & Assurance.
 It was during this time she became passionate about ensuring that we manage our raw materials in the most responsible way possible.
 In 2014 Sarah co-founded Satarla, the boutique risk management company that specialises in sustainable, enterprise-wide risk management.
-For the past four years, Sarah has also been a trustee of The Geological Society of London, Geology for Global Development, an honorary visiting lecturer at Imperial College London & research associate at the University of Johannesburg.
-Voted as one of the most inspirational women in mining in 2016, Sarah has also organised a range of different conferences and workshops focusing on responsible management of raw materials, utilising her skills and understanding as a geologist for broader society.
+Sarah has also been a trustee of The Geological Society of London, Geology for Global Development, an honorary visiting lecturer at Imperial College London & research associate at the University of Johannesburg.
+Voted as one of the most inspirational women in mining in 2016,